zidanekarim/ece251hw/q5/README.md

 So our current range is (-0x00020000, 0x0001FFFC)

-if our current program counter is set at 0x20000000, and we use the MIPS green card which increments PC by 4 (1 word), PC+4 = 0x20000004. adding to ranges
+if our current program counter is set at 0x20000000, and we use the MIPS green card which increments PC by 4 (1 word), PC+4 = 0x20000004. adding to rt

-So, our max value combined with the upper nibble is 0x20020000.
+So, our max value combined with the upper nibble is 0x2001FFFC.
-Our minimum value combined with the lower nibble is 0x1FFE0004.
+Our minimum value combined with the upper nibble is 0x1FFE0000

-Final Answer: 0x1FFE0004 to 0x20020000
+Final Answer: 0x2001FFFC to 0x1FFE0000